DJMare/express_Sequelize_PostToDatabase/README.md

 (25) Add a get() route for /actors and post() route for /actor to the routes/index.js file.:

-(26) Update the /actors route with queries using the operators.:
+(26) Open the models/actors.js file.
+Add auto increment to the actor_id.:

 COMMAND PROMPT

-(26) Run nodemon in terminal to see DB sync'd up:
+(27) Run nodemon in terminal to see DB sync'd up:

     nodemon

 WEB BROWSER

-(27) Navigate to localhost3000/actors to view the actor :
+(28) Navigate to localhost3000/actors to view the form and list of actors.:

+(29) Fill out form on the localhost3000/actors page.:

+(30) SUbmit completed form and scroll down to the bottom of the list to view new actor added to list.:

 NODEMON NOTE